makif44/AMDAssignment/README.md

 # RestAssured Cucumber

-This test suite is a debuggable BDD Javascript test automation framework.
-Built on WebdriverIO v7 and Cucumber v7 with page object model.
+This test suite is a  BDD Java test automation framework.
+Built on RestAssured Library and Cucumber.

 ## Prerequisites